-The weekend of the 21st/22nd April was a busy one, as around the city volunteers came from all over Cardiff to take part in seven different litter picks, as well as making time to fit in a ‘Keep Tidy’ Network meeting.
+The weekend was a busy one, as around the city volunteers came from all over Cardiff to take part in seven different litter picks, as well as making time to fit in a ‘Keep Tidy’ Network meeting.

 Saturday kicked off with the newly constituted ‘Pontprennau Clean and Green’ tackling the Pontprennau Waitrose, collecting an outstanding 60 bags of litter in just two hours.
 Keep Roath Tidy and Keep Grangetown Tidy were also out and about in Albany Road and Merches Garden respectively.